Cynthia Gentry, Founder, Living Playgrounds

-25 years ago, I left a job at an international consulting firm to paint rainforest murals in a children’s hospital in Atlanta, in Sarajevo right after the war, at Camp Twin Lakes in Rutledge, GA, and many other places.
-I never looked back.
-Seeing the profound effect that play, nature, and beauty have on a child’s life has led to a career of designing and building nature-based play environments for children at Living Playgrounds.
+30 years ago, I left a job as a researcher at an international consulting firm to paint rainforest murals for children in circumstances of crisis or distress.
+I painted murals in Hughes Spalding Children’s Hospital in the inner-city of Atlanta.
+I also painted in a school in Sarajevo, Bosnia right after the war, at Camp Twin Lakes, a camp for children with special needs in Rutledge, GA, and many other places.
+Seeing the profound effect that play, nature, and beauty have on a child’s life has led to a career of designing and building nature-based play environments for children and the founding of Living Playgrounds LLC.

-Since 2011, I have advocated for the child’s right to play by serving on the Executive Board of the International Play Association (IPAworld.org).
-Through my work with IPA I serve as Editor of PlayRights Magazine, which is distributed to our membership all over the globe.
-Before Living Playgrounds, I founded Play Atlanta (formerly the Atlanta Taskforce on Play) and led the City of Atlanta to apply for and win Playable City USA status with KaBOOM!.
+Beginning in 2011, I spent 12 years on the Executive Board of the International Play Association (IPAworld.org) advocating around the world for the child’s right to play- work I continue to this day.
+Through my work with IPA I served as Editor of PlayRights Magazine, which is distributed to our membership all over the globe.
+Before Living Playgrounds, I founded Play Atlanta (formerly the Atlanta Taskforce on Play), built playgrounds in Atlanta parks, and led the City of Atlanta to apply for and win Playable City USA status with KaBOOM! every single year it was awarded.
+Before that I created a project called Art Heals.

-Sustaining my devotion to the cause of play in nature and children’s rights over the years has become only easier with the addition of five miraculous grandchildren to my life.
-I grew up in Atlanta and now live outside of town in the midst of an out-of-control garden with my husband, super dog, and a slew of hummingbirds and other creatures.
+My devotion to play in nature and children’s rights in general and to their right to play, specifically, has become only stronger with the addition of five grandchildren to my life.
+I grew up in Buckhead in Atlanta and now live outside of town in the midst of an out-of-control garden with my husband, super dog, two cats, a slew of hummingbirds, and other creatures.

 A landscape architect and former urban agriculture director of Atlanta, Mario built ServeScape to disrupt the garden store industry by providing a larger selection of locally-grown plants delivered to individuals, commercial, and public sites.